Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/install_advice/windows.md

 Windows
 ===
+**Support status**
+Jantjes development machine is a windows machine.

 **unzip**
 The down-loaded file for the product is a tar file.
 On windows you can uncompress and unzip it with 7Zip.
 You need to use 7zip two times.